tmavroidis/tmavroidis/README.md

 💬 Currently working on code/database modernizations and all the things that have to change to make it work.

-📔 Currently trying to figure if it is possible to use AI to look at flat files and associated program described descriptions to build the corresponding SQL statements
+📔 Currently trying to figure if it is possible to use AI to look at flat files and associated program described descriptions to build the corresponding SQL statements.
+This may be part of IBM AI initiative already, have to wait and see. https://ibm.github.io/rpg-genai-data/#/pages/task/modernize

 <h3>Important Note</h3>